sngular/kloadgen/README.md

 KLoadGen includes eight main components

-* **KLoadGen Kafka Sampler** : This jmeter java sampler sends messages to kafka.
-THere are 3 different samples base on the Serializer class
+* **Kafka Schema Sampler** : This jmeter java sampler sends messages to kafka, it uses the value and key configuration and generate a data matching that definition.
-  used:

-    * **ConfluentKafkaSampler** : Based on the Confluent Kafka Serializer

-    * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer with avro json encode is configure by properties.

-    * **Generic Binary Kafka Sampler** : Simple Kafka Sampler where serializer with avro binary encoder is configure by properties.

 * **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.